pandas-dev/pandas/doc/source/user_guide/scale.rst

    coordination between chunks.
 For more complicated workflows, you're better off :ref:`using another library <scale.other_libraries>`.

-Let's make a larger dataset on disk (as parquet files) that's split into chunks, one per year.
+Suppose we have an even larger "logical dataset" on disk that's a directory of parquet files.
+Each file in the directory represents a different year of the entire dataset.

 .. ipython:: python
+   :suppress:

    import pathlib